The Strangeloves: History

 In early 1966, the road lineup was replaced by a trio of FGG studio musicians that more closely adhered to the founding concept: guitarist Jack Raczka (Giles Strange), drummer/vocalist Joe Piazza (Miles Strange), and keyboardist/vocalist Ken Jones (Niles Strange).
 In 1968, bass player Greg Roman became an integral part of the band.
 All studio material continued to be performed by Feldman, Goldstein and Gottehrer, with additional session musicians as required.

-While performing on the road in Ohio in 1965 as The Strangeloves, Feldman, Goldstein, and Gottehrer came upon a local band, Ricky Z and the Raiders, led by Rick Derringer (who was Rick Zehringer at the time).
-Recognizing their raw talent, the producers immediately brought the band to New York, recorded Derringer's voice over an existing music track from The Strangeloves' album, I Want Candy, and released "Hang On Sloopy" as a single under the name The McCoys.
+While performing on the road in Ohio in 1965 as the Strangeloves, Feldman, Goldstein, and Gottehrer came upon a local band, Ricky Z and the Raiders, led by Rick Derringer (who was Rick Zehringer at the time).
+Recognizing their raw talent, the producers immediately brought the band to New York, recorded Derringer's voice over an existing music track from the Strangeloves' album, I Want Candy, and released "Hang On Sloopy" as a single under the name the McCoys.

 The Strangeloves' only LP, I Want Candy, was released in 1965 on Bang Records, with several of the album tracks having been released as singles.
-Other singles by The Strangeloves appeared on Swan Records and Sire Records.
+Other singles by the Strangeloves appeared on Swan Records and Sire Records.

 The Strangeloves continued recording singles, with moderate American success, through 1968.
-In their "home" country of Australia, they only scraped the very bottom of the singles charts, but a real Australian group, Johnny Young & Kompany, had a hit in Australia in 1966 with a cover of the Strangeloves' "Cara-Lin" (retitled "Cara-Lyn").
+In their "home" country of Australia, they only scraped the bottom of the singles charts, but a real Australian group, Johnny Young & Kompany, had a hit in Australia in 1966 with a cover of the Strangeloves' "Cara-Lin" (retitled "Cara-Lyn").

-The FGG trio also collaborated on a charting 1965 single credited to The Beach-Nuts, and took on the guise of The Sheep for two charting singles in 1966.
-Feldman and Goldstein (without Gottehrer) also recorded charting hits in 1966 as Rome & Paris, and in 1969 as The Rock & Roll Dubble Bubble Trading Card Co. of Philadelphia 19141.
+The FGG trio also collaborated on a charting 1965 single credited to the Beach-Nuts, and took on the guise of the Sheep for two charting singles in 1966.
+Feldman and Goldstein (without Gottehrer) also recorded charting hits in 1966 as Rome & Paris, and in 1969 as the Rock & Roll Dubble Bubble Trading Card Co. of Philadelphia 19141.
 On his own, Goldstein wrote, produced and arranged a 1966 solo single, "Watch The People Dance," under the name Giles Strange, which failed to chart.
-Feldman and Gottehrer also issued a non-charting 1970 single ("Right On" b/w "Shakey Jakes") as The Strange Bros.
+Feldman and Gottehrer also issued a non-charting 1970 single ("Right On" b/w "Shakey Jakes") as the Strange Bros.
 Show.

 The following credit appeared on most Strangeloves records (as well as several other records produced by FGG): "arranged and conducted by Bassett Hand."
-In fact, there is no Bassett Hand; it was a tongue-in-cheek pseudonym for the band's creators.
-Two instrumental singles credited to Bassett Hand were released around the time The Strangeloves were getting started: "In Detroit" (1964) and "The Happy Organ Shake" (1965).
+Bassett Hand was a tongue-in-cheek pseudonym for the band's creators.
+Two instrumental singles credited to Bassett Hand were released around the time the Strangeloves were getting started: "In Detroit" (1964) and "The Happy Organ Shake" (1965).
 Neither single charted nationally, although "In Detroit" appeared on a Chicago top-40 list as an "Up 'N' Coming" song in October 1964.